mantidproject/mantid/docs/source/release/v3.12.0/ui.rst

 - After a simultaneous fit the parameters are saved in a TableWorkspace made to simplify plotting their values against the datasets.
   The parameters are organised into columns and each row corresponds to a dataset.
+- Changed the behaviour of the exported graphs: on fit re-runs they update instead of closing.

 SpectrumView
 ------------